 Why Employees Avoid Physical Offices

 ‘The Office’ was a popular show in the early 2000s as it depicted the familiar daily life of an office worker.
-But that was prior to Covid-19.
+But that was before Covid-19.

 The pandemic rewrote the rules of the game.
 Thousands of micro-offices were temporarily created in kitchens, living rooms, and bedrooms.
 Now it looks like workers are staying there forever.

 The Zapier survey shows 95% of their respondents prefer remote work.
-74% would even leave their jobs if their leaders forced them back to offices.
+74% would leave their jobs if their leaders forced them back into the office.
 Do they miss socialization?
 Not really.

 Working from home offers these 10 benefits: